 Optional Post-Trip Extension: Anchorage (4 Days)

 Available to add to select departure dates.
 Visit the bustling seaplane base of Lake Hood, take in expansive vistas atPoint Woranzoff and witness a salmon run in Ship Creek.
 Ride the rails north to Talkeetna to enjoy a jet boat ride or a hike along Talkeetna Lake.
 Ride a cable car to the top of Mount Alyeska and celebrate with a farewell dinner.
 From $3,295 per person.
 Contact ExpeditionTrips for details.

-Two nights pre-cruise hotel in Montreal, Canada; accommodation and meals on the ship; arrival transfer to the starting hotel; transfer to the airport on the day of debarkation; fully guided sightseeing as noted in the itinerary including park and entrance fees; Wi-Fi onboard the ship (2019 only); on loan: boots, walking poles and pants; local bottled water during sightseeing; complimentary standard bar drinks, beer, house wine, soft drinks, coffee drinks, juices and bottled water (excluding premium wines, spirits and Champagnes) while on board the ship; hotel taxes; butler service in Suites aboard the ship; parka and backpack to keep; and gratuities for the ship’s crew and Expedition Staff.
+Two nights pre-cruise hotel in Montreal, Canada; accommodation and meals on the ship; arrival transfer to the starting hotel; transfer to the airport on the day of debarkation; fully guided sightseeing as noted in the itinerary including park and entrance fees; Wi-Fi onboard the ship; on loan: boots, walking poles and pants; local bottled water during sightseeing; complimentary standard bar drinks, beer, house wine, soft drinks, coffee drinks, juices and bottled water (excluding premium wines, spirits and Champagnes) while on board the ship; hotel taxes; butler service in Suites (Categories 5-8) aboard the ship; parka and backpack to keep; and gratuities for the ship’s crew and Expedition Staff.
 Subject to change without notice.

 Airfare; charter flights; passport or visa expenses; laundry; meals, beverages or sightseeing not included in itinerary; premium wines, liquors and champagnes; communication charges and optional activities; all items of a personal nature; required travel insurance; excess baggage charges; airport departure tax; fuel surcharge may apply.

 Photos: © A&K Image Library